giva16/drawio-custom-lib/README.md

 # About

 This extension is a collection of SoaML libraries that enables the user to draw SoaML diagrams within the <a>diagrams.net</a> web application and the <a>draw.io</a> desktop App created by <a>JGraph Ltd</a>.
-The diagrams in each library are based on the<a href="http://www.omg.org/spec/SoaML/">OMG SoaML specification</a>.
-The SoaML extension for diagramas.net was developed as part of my bachelor's thesis at the Vrije Universiteit Amsterdam and is specifically designed to provide students of the <a href="https://studiegids.vu.nl/EN/courses/2022-2023/X_405061#/">Service Oriented Design course</a> run by <a href="https://research.vu.nl/en/persons/patricia-lago">prof. dr. Patricia Lago</a> at the Vrije Universiteit Amsterdam, with a lightweight open-source tool to draw SoaML diagrams for their course assignments.
-However, this extension is open for use and modification by anyone who is interested in modeling SOA systems using the SoaML notations provided.
+The diagrams in each library are based on the <a href="http://www.omg.org/spec/SoaML/">OMG SoaML specification</a>.

+The SoaML extension for diagramas.net was developed as part of my bachelor's thesis at the Vrije Universiteit Amsterdam and is specifically designed to provide students of the <a href="https://studiegids.vu.nl/EN/courses/2022-2023/X_405061#/">Service Oriented Design course</a> taught by <a href="https://research.vu.nl/en/persons/patricia-lago">prof. dr. Patricia Lago</a> at the Vrije Universiteit Amsterdam with a lightweight open-source tool to draw SoaML diagrams for their course assignments.
+However, this extension is also open for use and modification by anyone who is interested in modeling SOA systems using the SoaML notations provided.

 This extension provides the user with a colleciton of 5 SoaML libraries, with each library containing the elements for a specific SoaML diagram.
 The four libraries are: